mheap/nexmo-developer/_documentation/en/numbers/code-snippets/update.md

 This page shows you how to programmatically update the configuration settings for one of your numbers.

 > You can also update these settings online, using the [developer dashboard](https://dashboard.nexmo.com/).
 Select the "Your Applications" option from either the "Voice" or "Messages and Dispatch" menu.
-Or, you can use the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli#update-a-number).
+Or, you can use the [Vonage CLI](https://github.com/vonage/vonage-cli#update-a-number).

 Replace the following variables in the sample code with your own values: